DiegoHhrt/vanilla-web-dev-env/README.md

     It is recommended to leave the environment variables values as default if no specific reason to change them, except for database credentials and database name.

     `MYSQL_CONTAINER_NAME`:
     You can change the container name that will identify the database service so it matches your existing setup if needed.
-It has to be the same as the `PMA_HOST` variable.
+It has to be the same as the `PMA_HOST` variable to maintain communication between containers.

 2.  **Database configuration in your web application**